 These are operated by a mix of Emirates’ Airbus A380 and Boeing 777 jets.
 Business Class is available on every flight, while First Class is available on most departures – including all flights from Australia.
 You just won’t find First Class on the refreshed Boeing 777-200LRs, or a small collection of two-class Airbus A380s.

 Emirates First and Business Class products

 But having said that, Emirates’ newest First Class experience is found only on selected Boeing 777 flights.
 This entails a private suite with a door stretching from the floor right up to the ceiling.
 The catch?
-It flies to very few destinations, and with only six First Class suites on these flights, securing one with points can be tough.
+It flies to very few destinations.
+And with only six First Class suites on these flights, securing one with points can be tough.

 On the whole though, Business Class is where there’s the biggest difference.
 The Airbus A380 is set up in a 1-2-1 configuration, and all beds are lie-flat.

 Conversely, most Boeing 777s have angled-flat seats in a much more cramped 2-3-2 configuration.
-Some do have a refreshed 2-2-2 layout in Business, but that’s hardly industry-leading.
+Some do have a refreshed 2-2-2 layout in Business, but that’s hardly industry leading.
 If you’re aiming for Business Class, the Airbus A380 is certainly the way to go.

-Complimentary Chauffeur Drive no longer available
+Complimentary Chauffeur Drive not available on reward bookings